rsenykoff/esp8266MqttDht22/README.md

   - Periodically check Temperature and Humidity Settings
   - Maintain a Wifi Connection to your network
-  - Maintain MQTT Connection and Publish using your degined queues
+  - Maintain MQTT Connection and Publish using your designated queues

 This project assumes you already have an MQTT server up and running on your network.
 Testing was done with [Mosquitto MQTT](https://mosquitto.org/) running on Ubuntu.